 He married Florence M Willsman in St Thomas area of Devon in the December quarter of 1919.
 The 1901 census shows that Florence also lived in Lympstone in Devon and that she was the daughter of a coachman Thomas Willsman and his wife Jessie.
 She was born on 19th July 1886.

-Bill also found time to be a Parish Councillor and Chairman of the Thornbury Scouts Association.
+Bill also found time to be a Parish Councillor, Chairman of the Thornbury Scouts Association and Secretary of the Parochial Church Council and shortly before his death he became a Governor of the Grammar School.

 When he came to leave the school in 1951 after forty years an entry in the Thornburian Magazine shows the deep affection in which both Mr and Mrs Rabley were held.